 The word “division” means exactly what it says.
 And by doing so, you may stumble onto clients who may need the entire package and others who may only need a part of it — like, for example, a training specialist.

-Keep in mind that you shouldn't digress from your specialization, but try to remain within your core and expand from within.
-Of course, while you may have narrowed your niche, through division the demand for your products or services will likely increase, even with prospects outside of your target market since you are now catering to different market segments.
+Keep in mind that you shouldn't digress from your specialization, but stick to your core and expand from within.
+You may have narrowed your niche, but by expanding your core the demand for your products or services will likely increase, even with prospects outside of your target market since you are now catering to different market segments.

 You can also add new products or services to your portfolio that cater to your niche.
 Look at dry-cleaners: beyond dry-cleaning, they also offer tie cleaning, shoe repair, tailoring, winter clothing storage, and so on and so forth.